What do you get when you take the alcohol out of beer? A sobering realisation that it's incredibly difficult to make a good brew.

 Years ago, alcohol-free beer was primarily made by boiling the ethanol out of the mixture.
 Today, some breweries still continue to use this process because it can be cost-effective.

 Since alcohol has a much lower boiling point than water, brewers will heat the beer up to approximately 78.3 degrees C and keep it there, until the solution is below 0.5% ABV.
-However, this process can sometimes have the unfortunate consequence of inhibiting the natural flavours and aromas of the beer, which resulted in some pretty foul tasting beers.
+However, this process can sometimes have the unfortunate consequence of inhibiting the natural flavours and aromas of the beer, which resulted in some pretty poor tasting beers.
 This is how most mass-produced alcohol-free beers are made.

 One popular technique of removing the alcohol from beer involves reverse osmosis.
 This technique basically uses extreme pressure to push the already-fermented beer through an extremely tight filter.